Strategic Planning: Staff Conversations

 Where collaboration can work

-- Examples of emergent collaboration that could be formailsed between services.
+- Examples of emergent collaboration that you could formalise between services.

-- Identification of the types of cases that would benefit from further collaboration, and the roles and responsibilities in that.
+- Identification of the types of cases where further collaboration would improve care.
+A starting point for setting out the roles and responsibilities in that.

 Where staff need support